 The stone towers of Vathia date from the 18th and 19th centuries.
 Like elsewhere in the Mani, the stone towers were mostly built to protect people during attacks by the Ottomans, the pirates and other intruders.

-Why were the stone towers built?
+Why were the tower houses built?

-In fact, the towers were also a status symbol.
 The taller the tower, the most important the family who owned it was.
 Maintaining the tower was regarded as a duty of the whole family, and not just the members that lived inside.

 The most powerful families of each area would prevent other families from building any tower that was taller than their own.
 Several vendettas between families have occurred in the past, sometimes resulting in the destruction of stone towers.
 This was largely symbolic of the decline of the family’s power.